paulomarquesc/AzureImageManagementAutomation/docs/Setup.md

 5. Open the SetupInfo.Json file that is located at `<your folder>\AzureImageManagementAutomation\Setup` and edit the following attributes:

+    >**NOTE:**
-    Note that the detailed description of all attributes and sections are located at https://blogs.technet.microsoft.com/paulomarques/2017/08/13/new-azure-automation-solution-azure-image-management-automation/
+    >Detailed description of all attributes and sections are located at https://blogs.technet.microsoft.com/paulomarques/2017/08/13/new-azure-automation-solution-azure-image-management-automation/
+    ---

     * general.tenantName
     * general.imagesResourceGroup